 The fabulous Eric Curts offers a fun activity where you decorate a Christmas tree using Google Slides.
 All of the information you need is included in his blog, along with the template that you can copy.

 Finally, if the stress of the holidays is getting you down, be sure to take a look at these Honest Holiday Cards for Teachers.
 As they say on their website, “This year the standard Hallmark greeting just isn’t cutting it.”
-I’ve included my favorite below.
+I’ve included one of my favorites below.

 Hour of Code Choice Board and More